saberkan/AWS/README.md

 - you can make it as replicas of mysql db, or make mysql replicas for it but it impacts performance
 - to migrate from mysql to aurora and visversa, 2 solution, create replicas and promote the replica, or create snapshot and create db from snapshot.
 - create snapshot allows also to create db into other aws account

+## Elasticache
+- increase db and app performance
+- uses memcached for horizontally scalling and simple use case
+- or redis for scalling different types pf data sub/pub strategy, backups, multizone etc.
+- exam question will be like how to increase db performance ( answer: by using replicas or cache)